tahvili/Arezue-Frontend/README.md

 ## IDE

-We would recommend Android Studio as you will need it's visualizer to test your code
+We would recommend Android Studio or IntelliJ IDEA.

 ## Getting Started